Serena Scott Thomas: Career

 Scott Thomas is known for her portrayal of Diana, Princess of Wales, in the television mini-series Diana: Her True Story (1993), and for playing the lead in the TV film Harnessing Peacocks (1993) she was also a supporting character as Kelly Bridges, Nash Bridges's second ex wife on the show Nash Bridges (1996-1997) and Dr. Molly Warmflash in the James Bond film The World Is Not Enough (1999).
 She played a villainous "watcher" in the Buffy the Vampire Slayer episode "Revelations" (1998) and also starred in the short-lived series All Souls (2001), as well as playing Bruce Willis's wife in the film Hostage (2005).
 She appeared on the television shows Nip/Tuck and NCIS and starred in the film Brothel (2008).
-She played the role of Carole Middleton, mother of Kate Middleton, in William & Kate: The Movie, a biopic of Kate's romance with Prince William.
+She played the role of Carole Middleton, mother of Catherine Middleton, in William & Kate: The Movie, a biopic of Catherine's romance with Prince William.
 Serena Scott appeared on Peacock's Days of Our Lives as Fiona Cook, mother of Xander Cook.